artellblender/auto_rig/README.md

 Auto-Rig Pro
 ==========

-Auto-Rig Pro is an advanced automatic rig setup for Blender, for biped and quadrupeds.
+Auto-Rig Pro is an advanced automatic rig setup for Blender.
 This Github version is free and limited.
 It only supports the basic rig features for a trial.
 The full version includes an automatic bone placement solver, the disable/multiple limbs features, game engine export (Unreal and Unity), a BVH remapper...